lonnieezell/myth-auth/README.md

     `\Myth\Auth\Authentication\Passwords\ValidationRules::class`
 4. Ensure your database is setup correctly, then run the Auth migrations:

-    > php spark migrate:latest -all
+    > php spark migrate -all

 ## Overview